I do my thing and you do your thing.

 and if by chance we find each other, it’s beautiful.

 If not, it can’t be helped.

 We walked for miles.
-We strolled through residential neighborhoods that were eerily perfect; it felt like we were trespassing on a movie set about how “the other half” lives.
-It was so picturesque that the cars matched their houses.
+We strolled through residential neighborhoods that were eerily perfect.
+We were trespassing on a movie set about how “the other half” lives.
+Cars matched their houses.
 We didn’t come from such a manicured upbringing.
 Where I’m calling from is a place that bragged about its austerity.

 There have been many days, far too many, when you tell me to breathe.
 The calming technique of composing emails in my mind as I try to sleep isn’t working and neither is remembering to breathe.
 The tightness in my chest is beginning to feel good, which is really bad.
 Hedonism is our weekend priority.
-I have no way of properly repaying you; the debt is that high.
+I have no way to properly repay you.
+The debt is that high.

 The found fortune read: You will soon gain something you have always wanted.
 It’s within this dichotomy of want and need that I struggle.
 This journey feels mutually exclusive but the destination of finding a complementary way to live an authentic life is what I’ve always wanted.